Florida Football Alliance

 The Florida Football Alliance (FFA) was an American football semi-professional league based out of Boynton Beach, Florida.
-Founded in May 2007, the league opened its first season of operation on January 19, 2008, and remains the oldest continuous operating organization of its type in Florida.
-At present, the FFA comprises 14 teams for the 2018 season.
+Founded in May 2007, the league opened its first season of operation on January 19, 2008.
 Member teams are divided into two separate conferences, Alliance and Florida.
-Within each of the respective conferences, there are two divisions and all teams play a 10-game regular season schedule that traditionally begins in late January of each year.
-At the end of the regular season, qualified teams compete in a post-season playoff schedule that begins in April.
+Within each of the respective conferences, there were two divisions and all teams played a 10-game regular season schedule that traditionally began in late January.
+At the end of the regular season, qualified teams competed in a postseason playoff schedule which began in April.
 The champion of each respective conference then compete for the league championship in the final game of the year, dubbed the "Alliance Bowl".